apple1417/OpenHotfixLoader/readme.md

 If you edit mods while the game is open, you need to quit to title screen, then load back onto the main menu in order to reload them.

-Mods are loaded in alphabetical order, so if one mod needs to be loaded before another, simply rename it.
+Mods are loaded in numeric-alphabetical order - `A.txt` loads before `B.txt`, and `9.txt` before `10.txt`.
+This should be the same order which Windows Explorer displays when you sort by name.
+If one mod needs to be loaded before another, simply rename it so sorts later.

 # Notes for Modders
 If you ever need to debug the exact hotfixes being applied, launch the game with the `--dump-hotfixes` command line argument.
 This will create a `hotfixes.dump` in win64 every time they're loaded.

+Mod files are expected to be utf8 encoded.

 # Developing
 To get started developing: